-should be one gradual change from one evaluation to the other (apart from the possibility of feed-back).
+Although interconnected (and in fact we have defined them as 'stages' of the self-same process) the two problems should not be confused, in a big syncretic mess which by the way also wipes away the very 'process'; that process which should be one gradual change from one evaluation to the other (apart from the possibility of feed-back).
 To this end, the selection problem should be 'resolved', temporarily, independently of the immaterial willingness of the operators (even if nobody dares consider it irrelevant, but we agree that it is a determinant factor); and this in order to discover at a later stage (free from the constraints of preconceived ideas) which 'institutional framework' and which operational willingness is in conformity with the chosen objectives.
 It is at a later stage that it is possible to 'readjust' with efficacy the chosen objectives in the negotiations with the subject-operators, in which it will emerge on which conditions and with which objectives they would be willing to operate.

-6.2 The Motivations of the Social Operators
+4.2 The Motivations of the Social Operators